- Overview: Bolivia

 Hiring and Firing Workforce in Bolivia Guide

-A fixed term employment contract or a contract for a specific work or service must be in writing and approved by the competent officer at the Ministry of Labour.
+A fixed-term employment contract or a contract for specific work or service must be in writing and approved by the competent officer at the Ministry of Labour.
 Lack of approval may have implications on the agreement’s effectiveness, and the agreement may be considered as an indefinite contract with all its effects.
+A fixed-term employment agreement can only be used in special circumstances such as:

 - Temporary replacement of workers (due to pregnancy, holidays and so on).